epandurski/swaptacular/README.md

 nodes.
 One important thing to note is that one *creditors agent* can connect *currency holders* to many different *accounting authorities* (the same is true for debtors agents).
-The following diagram tries to illustrate the connections that exist between different the types of
+The following diagram tries to illustrate the connections that exist between different types of
 nodes:

 ```